 - A maximum of a year in jail

 If convicted of domestic battery, you are likely to face probation (suspended sentence).
-Should this take place, you'll be expected to undergo a batterer's treatment program for one year (it is a probation condition).
+Should this take place, you'll be expected to undergo a batterer's treatment program for one year (a condition of probation).

-Additionally, the judge may decide that you should pay the following rather than the two thousand fine:
+Additionally, the judge may decide that you should pay the following rather than the $2,000 fine:

 - Any costs the victim has incurred due to the crime, such as counseling expenses